EEG Electrode Placement: Fixed vs. Variable

 • Electrodes over the midline (zero line) are labeled with the letter “z”.

-With this standard of EEG scalp electrode locations, one can easily associate the EEG of a given sensor with different brain functions, depending on their location on the sensor layout.
-The illustration below represents the functions of the brain per area and its equivalent with the 10-20 electrode system.
+This standardization allows for the association of EEG sensor locations with different brain functions, depending on their position within the sensor layout.
+The illustration below depicts the functions of various brain areas and their corresponding locations within the 10 20 EEG system.

 Eeg Electrode Placement on Scalp